 WHAT: Develop a marketing calendar for your online campaign.

-plus an exclusive Radial template you can download and use in Excel.
+See the example above and here’s an exclusive Radial template you can download and use in Excel.

 The purpose of the marketing calendar is to break down the tasks involved in actually converting browsers, searchers, or social media users to prospects so that you can actually do them.